All applicants must hold a Doctor of Medicine or Doctor of Osteopathic Medicine degree.

-You can be granted up to 6 months credit for previous training in a non- ob-gyn ACGME-accredited residency if you're entering an ACGME-accredited ob-gyn residency.
-Your OB-GYN residency Program Director must request approval for a specific number of months—not to exceed 6—prior to the start of the PGY4 year.
+You can be granted up to six months credit for previous training in a non- OB GYN ACGME-accredited residency if you're entering an ACGME-accredited OB GYN residency.
+Your OB GYN residency Program Director must request approval for a specific number of months—not to exceed six—prior to the start of the PGY4 year.

 Leaves of absence and vacation can be granted at the discretion of the Program Director in accordance with local policy.

-- But the total of such vacation and leaves for any reason—including, but not limited to, vacation, sick leave, maternity or paternity leave, job interviews or personal leave - may not exceed 8 weeks in any of the four (4) years of residency training.
+- But the total of such vacation and leaves for any reason—including, but not limited to, vacation, sick leave, parental leave, or personal leave - may not exceed 12 weeks in any of the four (4) years of residency training.

-- Time missed for educational conferences does not count toward the 8 weeks.
+- Time missed for educational conferences does not count toward the eight weeks.